Solano County Delta Restoration Work

-Over the course of the grant, Solano RCD and our project partners will demonstrate practical and replicable conservation practices to benefit water, wildlife, and the surrounding agricultural community.
+Through our work in the Delta region, Solano RCD and our project partners will demonstrate practical and replicable conservation practices to benefit water, wildlife, and the surrounding agricultural community.
 Solano RCD has funding through 2020 to conduct restoration efforts, and is in the process of seeking more project opportunities.